farmersedgeinc/flower-prometheus-exporter/README.md

 # flower-prometheus-exporter

 flower-prometheus-exporter is a little exporter for Celery related metrics based on Flower API in order to get picked up by Prometheus.
 Main idea is to setup alerting based on flower monitoring.
-This was **hugely** inspired by celery-prometheus-exported.

-Work on this was based on these two repositories:
+This was **hugely** inspired by work in these two repositories:

 1. [flower-prometheus-exporter](https://github.com/vooydzig/flower-prometheus-exporter)
 1. [celery_prometheus-exporter](https://github.com/zerok/celery-prometheus-exporter)